Cetacean strandings in Ghana: Humpback whale

 Irvine 1947 recorded a possible humpback whale at Prampram in September 1938.
 Van Waerebeek and Ofori-Danson (1999) first confirmed the species from Ghana based on a fresh neonate stranded at Ada in September 1997.
 An adult-sized humpback whale stranded at Ada Foah in October 2006.
 Humpback whales are regularly sighted inshore from the Dixcove Castle, from September till December.
 A neonate stranded in Lomé, Togo, in August 2005.
 Rasmussen et al. (2007) encountered several pods including a mother and possible newborn calf in Ghanaian waters in October 2006.
 From the presence of humpback whales exclusively from early August till late November, and the frequent observations of neonates and ‘competitive groups’, it is evident that the continental shelf of Benin, Togo, Ghana, and western Nigeria hosts a breeding/calving population with a Southern Hemisphere seasonality, referred to as the ‘Gulf of Guinea stock’.
 Its parametric distribution suggests it may be related to the IWC-defined breeding stock ‘B’ from central-west Africa.
 Mother and calf pairs have been sighted exclusively near shore in Benin, sometimes just beyond the surf-zone.
-The westernmost authenticated record is a stranding at Assini Mafia, eastern Côte d’Ivoire in August 2007.
+The westernmost authenticated record is a stranding at Assini Mafia, eastern Ivory Coast in August 2007.
 For many years, small-scale, seasonal humpback whale-watching sorties have been conducted from the ports of Sekondi-Takoradi, Lomé and Cotonou.
 The breeding stock off Gabon and Angola is the subject of longterm dedicated studies.
 Possibly up to 10% of world population of humpbacks migrate into Gulf of Guinea.